rails/rails/guides/source/configuring.md

 }
 ```

-Be sure to read the [nginx documentation](http://nginx.org/en/docs/) for the most up-to-date information.
+Be sure to read the [NGINX documentation](http://nginx.org/en/docs/) for the most up-to-date information.

 #### Considerations when deploying to a subdirectory